Elle King: 2014–present: Love Stuff, Shake the Spirit and Come Get Your Wife

-King's third album, Come Get Your Wife, was released on January 27, 2023 and displays a move into country music.
+King's third album, Come Get Your Wife, was released on January 27, 2023, and displays a move into country music.

+On January 19, 2024, an intoxicated King performed at the Grand Ole Opry to honor Dolly Parton's 78th birthday.
+The Grand Ole Opry later issued an apology.

 Musical style and influences

-According to The Guardian, King's musical style is "steeped in every genre of vintage Americana – sassy rock’n’roll, vampy R&B, country sadness and a little blues."
+According to The Guardian, King's musical style is "steeped in every genre of vintage Americana – sassy rock'n'roll, vampy R&B, country sadness and a little blues."
 King's music was classified as blues rock by Nylon, and as alternative country by Alternative Nation.
-According to King, "I say that I sing a little bit of country blues, [...] it kind of changes from song to song, whatever I’m listening to or feeling.
-Sometimes it’s really country, sometimes it’s soulful, sometimes it’s, like, wrist-slitting folk music; sad songs."
+According to King, "I say that I sing a little bit of country blues, [...] it kind of changes from song to song, whatever I'm listening to or feeling.
+Sometimes it's really country, sometimes it's soulful, sometimes it's, like, wrist-slitting folk music; sad songs."
 She cited Etta James, Aretha Franklin, Al Green, Otis Redding, Hank Williams, Johnny Cash and AC/DC as her musical influences.